 The violent motion can sprain, fracture, or severely injure numerous body parts, especially those affecting your neck, spinal cord, and back.
 While injuries are often noticed in head-on, rear, and side-impact collisions, even minor incidents can impact your mobility.

-Areas affected by an automobile accident
+Areas of the spine and neck affected by an automobile accident

 An automobile collision can affect the lumbar vertebrae (lower back), thoracic vertebrae (upper back), and cervical vertebrae (neck).
 Each area consists of tissues, nerves, ligaments, bones, tendons, and muscles extending from your neck to your pelvis.